Category Archives: Kindle Press

 I fell in love with the Monterra family, especially Violetta.
 I call her the “misunderstood princess.”
 She has everything—looks, money and a title—yet she fell victim to the seductive power of drugs.
 Why?
 I wondered.
 What led her down this path?

-I was intrigued to answer that question, but more importantly, I wanted to know what happened to Violetta when she went to rehab.
+I was intrigued tRD_KindleWorldso answer that question, but more importantly, I wanted to know what happened to Violetta when she went to rehab.
 How hard is it for a princess to get clean?
 And will she find her prince when she does?

 I answer this question and more in my Kindle Worlds “The Royals of Monterra” story, ROYAL DARE.